bouwe77/bouwe77.github.io/content/blog/some-more-react-basics-while-improving-the-simple-calculation-game/some-more-react-basics-while-improving-the-simple-calculation-game.md

 ### Demo

-The app we are building can be found here: https://react-number-game.netlify.app.
+The app we are building can be found here: https://react-simple-calculation-game.netlify.app.
 Version 1 we built in [part 1] and now we will create version 2.

-//TODO HERNOEMEN NAAR react-calculation-game?

 ### A function for random questions